 Pick one of the above to get started.
 Are you going to inform your audience, or entertain them?
 Are you going to offer advice or offer an opinion?
-Choose a theme and then choose a topic to write about.
-Something that will be valuable to your specific audience.
+Choose a theme and then choose a topic to write about; one that will be valuable to your audience.

 When it comes to topics, don’t make the mistake of narrowly defining what’s interesting or relevant to your audience.
 For instance, should cycling brand Rapha only talk about its bicycles?
 Of course not.
 It would be boring, and that won’t work on social media.
 Instead, Rapha understands that its audience is crazy, make that obsessed, about cycling and the whole lifestyle surrounding it.
 So they’ll blog about travel destinations, fitness tips and even design.